 - “I can’t reach my wallet.”

-It is important to differentiate a rotator cuff tear which may have decreased active ROM but still full passive ROM (meaning I can still move your shoulder even though you may be unable) and arthritis (which is why every initial visit I will order X-rays if you do not present with them).
+It is important to differentiate a rotator cuff tear, which may have decreased active ROM but still full passive ROM (meaning I can still move your shoulder even though you may be unable), rotator cuff surgery, and arthritis, which can lead to shoulder replacement surgery (which is why every initial visit I will order X-rays if you do not present with them).
 The cornerstone to diagnosing a frozen shoulder, or as physicians call it “adhesive capsulitis”, is via physical examination.
 Every new patient to my practice will have an exhaustive physical examination of the shoulder in part to help rule out this problem as it is a common cause to shoulder pain.

 Non-operative treatment is similar to other conditions with NSAIDS, physical therapy, and cortisone injections comprising the main stay of treatments.
 I prefer to start with an intra-articular cortisone injection and then see you back in follow up in 6 weeks to check your clinical progress.
 As explained earlier, it is extremely important to break the cycle of inflammation causing pain causing the inability to move the shoulder, so however we can do this is important: whether it be through physical therapy and NSAIDs like naproxen or ibuprofen or corticosteroid injections.
 Most of the time, if caught early enough, this will alleviate your symptoms.
 Some chronic cases can last for several months to years; in most of these cases more invasive options such as surgery need to be considered to expedite resolution of symptoms.